 Grip and Stickhandling

 The grip is an essential aspect of field hockey, as it determines your control and maneuverability with the stick.
 The most common grips in field hockey are the left hand on top and the right hand below for right-handed players, and vice versa for left-handed players.
 It's important to find a grip that feels comfortable and allows you to maintain control of the stick.
 Stickhandling refers to the skill of controlling the ball while dribbling or running with the stick.
-Practice different stickhandling techniques, such as Indian dribble, -pass, and reverse stick dribble, to improve your ball control.
+Practice different stickhandling techniques, such as Indian dribble, self-pass, and reverse stick dribble, to improve your ball control.

 Passing and Receiving